cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.md

 **Amount of delegated to validators.** Validators can earn a reputation in their lifetime rate and infrastructure.
 It's somekind of promoting their services in early community.
 We'll allocate from 0 to 3 TCYBs of Genesis mainnet supply proportionally staked tokens on validators at the last block in the Game.

-**The relevance of links submitted.** The most interesting part of the Game.
+## The relevance of links submitted

+The most interesting part of the Game.
 We need to load the knowledge graph with relevant links.
 By relevant links means whole domains of content and knowledge as like science papers, blogs, knowledgebases and so on.

 Users can link everything that they believe important for the future web.